 Sara Nunney

-I’m Sara and I’m based in Shropshire and I fell into canicross 7 years ago.
+I’m Sara and I’m based in Shropshire and I fell into canicross 8 years ago.

 My young rescue, Bumble needed more exercise than my older dog and since I felt guilty leaving him at home, we would jog with an almost outgrown puppy harness and a borrowed waist hiking belt.

 I had no intention of competing and I assumed I would be laughed off the course with a 9kg terrier.
-We went to our local parkrun and in one 5km “race” Bumble went from nervous and confused to a tiny bit feisty racing demon!
+We went to our local parkrun and in one 5km “race” Bumble went from nervous and confused to a tiny but feisty racing demon!

 Since then, as well as upgrading our kit, we have gone on to race both nationally and internationally.
 We have been helped, supported and welcomed by almost everyone we have met along the way and I have rather fallen into running solo as well!